mekdie/react-tic-tac-toe/README.md

 -   Implement Time Travel to undo / travel previous moves
 -   **_\*Bug found: the board is moving around when the next player indicator changes_**
--   If have extra time to practice React skills, in the next versions (0.4 onwards) the game will be updated with these ideas (From [here](https://reactjs.org/tutorial/tutorial.html#wrapping-up)to improve game systems that could be made which are listed in order of increasing difficulty:
+-   If have extra time to practice React skills, in the next versions (0.4 onwards) the game will be updated with these ideas (Reference from [here](https://reactjs.org/tutorial/tutorial.html#wrapping-up), to improve game systems that could be made which are listed in order of increasing difficulty:

     1.  :white_check_mark: Display the location for each move in the format (col, row) in the move history list.
     2.  :white_check_mark: Bold the currently selected item in the move list.
     3.  :white_check_mark: Rewrite Board to use two loops to make the squares instead of hardcoding them.
-    4. Add a toggle button that lets you sort the moves in either ascending or descending order.
+    4.  :white_check_mark: Add a toggle button that lets you sort the moves in either ascending or descending order.
-    5. When someone wins, highlight the three squares that caused the win.
+    5.  :white_check_mark: When someone wins, highlight the three squares that caused the win.
     6. When no one wins, display a message about the result being a draw.

 ### Version 0.4: